SuLab/TSRI-CBB/README.md

 This is an overview of current topics of interest for CBB, based on introductory information in our metadata Google spreadsheet that CBB members population voluntarily (about ~30% contribute rate).
 Access to the active Google spreadsheet requires being part of the listserv (contact sulhasan[at]scripps.edu).

 ## [Monthly Seminars](https://github.com/SuLab/TSRI-CBB/tree/main/Seminars-Monthly)
-Also referred to as 'Research in Progress', these are presentations for lab meeting-like seminars that occur about once a month on all topics bioinformatics.
+Also referred to as 'Research in Progress', these presentations for lab meeting-like seminars occur about once a month on all topics bioinformatics.
 Previous speakers can be contacted directly for a recording of their seminar.
-We are intentional in our speaker selection being representative across demographics, career stages, and topics.=
+We are intentional in our speaker selection being representative across demographics, career stages, and topics.

 ## [Coding Workshops and General Discussions](https://github.com/SuLab/TSRI-CBB/tree/main/Coding-WorkshopsEtc)
 These are focused coding (R and/or Python) workshops and events.
 Some have occurred as bi-weekly events, one-offs, or in collaboration with [TEB Labs](https://github.com/Tebs-Lab).
 We additionally link to the Scripps Institution of Oceanography [R-Users group](https://github.com/Open-Data-Science-at-SIO/R-Users-Presentations) as another resource.